neozenith/invoke-databricks-wheel-tasks/README.md

 λ invoke --list
 Available tasks:

   build               Build wheel.
-  clean        Clean wheel artifact from DBFS. define-job   Generate templated Job definition and upsert by Job Name in template. format       Autoformat code for code style. reinstall    Reinstall version of wheel on cluster with a restart. runjob       Trigger default job associated for this project. upload       Upload wheel artifact to DBFS.
+  clean               Clean wheel artifact from DBFS. dbfs-wheel-path     Generate the target path this wheel should be uploaded to. define-job          Generate templated Job definition and upsert by Job Name in template. format              Autoformat code for code style. poetry-wheel-name   Display the name of the wheel file poetry would build. reinstall           Reinstall version of wheel on cluster with a restart. runjob              Trigger default job associated for this project. upload              Upload wheel artifact to DBFS.
 ```

 ## The Tasks